Course Catalog

 5 units

 Seminar on how contextual factors influence the development in infancy, especially on cognitive domains.
 Discusses at least four types of contextual factors: cultural, experiential, event, and interpersonal contexts.
-Enrollment restricted to psychology graduate students.
+Enrollment is restricted to psychology graduate students.

 PSYC 242